-Furthermore, the unpleasant smell that can rise off the stagnant water in the canals is much more manageable without the hot summer sun.
+Furthermore, the unpleasant smell that can rise off the stagnant water in the canals is much more manageable without the hot summer sun, making visiting Venice in the winter much more enjoyable.
 You can wander the streets and take a gondola ride accompanied by a romantic mist instead of a nasty smell.
 Watch out for Carnavale, two weeks before the start of Lent.
-This festival draws huge crowds but provides a magnificent spectacle and vibrant party atmosphere, and is without a doubt one of the best places to travel in italy in winter!
+This festival draws huge crowds but provides a magnificent spectacle and vibrant party atmosphere, which certainly makes Venice one of the best places to travel in Italy in winter!

 Where to Go in Italy in Winter: The Dolomites

 Ski resorts in Italy are arguably the best in Europe, and those in the Dolomites, a UNESCO World Heritage Site, are in an exceptionally beautiful location.
 With options for beginners and families to enjoy, as well as intermediate and experienced skiers, destinations such as Passo Tonale, Alta Badia, and Sauze d’Oulx offer a variety of ski runs.
 There are plenty of off-piste activities too.

 All of this is set against the backdrop of the stunning scenery in the Dolomite mountain range.
 What better way to warm up at night after a day skiing in Italy than indulging in delicious Italian pasta and a glass of red?
 I can’t think of a better way to spend a winter in Italy!